truenas/documentation/content/CORETutorials/Storage/Disks/DiskReplace.md

 - disks
 ---

-Hard drives or solid-state drives (SSDs) have a finite lifetime and can fail unexpectedly.
+Hard drives and solid-state drives (SSDs) have a finite lifetime and can fail unexpectedly.
-When a disk fails in a Stripe (RAID0) pool, the entire pool has to be recreated and all data restored from backups.
+When a disk fails in a Stripe (RAID0) pool, you must recreate the entire pool and restore all data backups.
-Creating non-stripe storage pools that have disk redundancy is always recommended.
+We always recommend creating non-stripe storage pools that have disk redundancy.

-To prevent further loss of redundancy or eventual data loss, always replace a failed disk as soon as possible!
+To prevent further redundancy loss or eventual data loss, always replace a failed disk as soon as possible!
-TrueNAS integrates new disks into a pool to restore the pool to full functionality.
+TrueNAS integrates new disks into a pool to restore it to full functionality.

-## Replacing a Disk
+{{< hint type=important >}}

-Another disk of the same or greater capacity is required to replace a failed disk.
+TrueNAS requires you to replace a disk with another disk of the same or greater capacity as a failed disk.
-This disk must be installed in the TrueNAS system, not part of an existing storage pool, and available to use as a replacement.
+You must install the disk in the TrueNAS system.
+It should not be part of an existing storage pool.
-The replacement process wipes any data on the replacement disk.
+TrueNAS wipes the data on the replacement disk as part of the process.

+Disk replacement automatically triggers a pool resilver.
+{{< /hint >}}

 {{< expand "Can I replace a disk in a GELI-encrypted (Legacy) pool?" "v" >}}
 Although GELI encryption is deprecated, TrueNAS implements GELI encryption during a "GELI-Encrypted (Legacy) pool" disk replacement.
 TrueNAS uses GELI encryption for the lifetime of that pool, even after replacement.
 {{< /expand >}}

+## Replacing a Failed Disk

 The TrueNAS **Pool** widget on the main **Dashboard** shows when a disk failure degrades a pool.